vatsal9117/Machine-Learning-Code/Home Ownership prediction using SVM/ReadMe.md

 ## Summary

-This report presents an analysis of a housing dataset using various Support Vector Machine (SVM) models to predict home ownership (owner-occupied or renter-occupied).
+This project presents an analysis of a housing dataset using various Support Vector Machine (SVM) models to predict home ownership (owner-occupied or renter-occupied).
 The key findings are:

 1. **Feature Importance**: Permutation feature importance revealed that 'BEDROOMS', 'AGE', 'COSTWATR', 'ROOMS', and 'DENSITY' were the most significant features for predicting home ownership across all SVM models.